Teamwork.com launches European data center

 Payment will still be made in US dollars.
 There’s no change to our pricing.

 Anyone can avail of EU hosting, it doesn’t just apply to our European customers.

 Please note that EU hosting only applies to our suite of products and does not apply to any third-party operators.
 Due to the nature of SaaS, this is outside of our control.
 A list of these third parties is available through our webpage.

 When signing up for EU hosting, you’ll need to check the box that says “I want my site hosted in the EU”, otherwise your data will be stored on US servers.

 Existing users, we’ll need to manually migrate your data over to European servers.
 At this time we’re experiencing high levels of demand for EU hosting.
 Any requests for migration received after today November 8th, will have a waiting time of two weeks.
 Requests will be handled in the order they’re received.
 We’ll do everything in our power to do this at a time that is least disruptive and most convenient for you

 We hope that this makes life a bit easier for anyone concerned about the privacy of their data.
-Whether you use our project management software, our helpdesk tool, or our real-time messenger you can rest assured that we always strive for the highest level of privacy and security.
+Whether you use our team project management software, our helpdesk tool, or our real-time messenger you can rest assured that we always strive for the highest level of privacy and security.
 We welcome any questions you have about EU hosting.
 Leave a comment below or reach out to our support team at firstname.lastname@example.org.